JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 >    - **Option A (Recommended)**: `docker-compose up -d` - Uses Ollama installed on your host machine
 >    - **Option B (Slower)**: `docker-compose -f docker-compose.docker.ollama.yml up -d` - Runs Ollama in a container
 >
 >    **Why Option A is recommended**: Running Ollama in a container with CPU-only is noticeably slow, with responses taking 15-30+ seconds.
 With Ollama installed directly on your host machine, you'll get significantly faster responses (3-8 seconds) and easier GPU acceleration if available.
-See the ["Host Ollama Setup"](#host-ollama-setup) section for installation instructions.
+See the ["Ollama Setup Options"](#ollama-setup-options) section for installation instructions.
 >
 > 2. **Pre-populated Database**: The ChromaDB database comes pre-populated with embeddings for all the documents in the `rag-documents` directory, so you can start querying immediately.
 If you wish to re-process the documents with different chunking settings, you can clear the database and re-process them through the System Info page in the UI or using the `/clear-db` and `/process` API endpoints.